kin-labs/kin-developer-docs-old/docs/tutorials/index.md

 ## Getting Started

-For prduction, you will need a client and server side implementation.
+For production, you will need a client and server side implementation.
 But to get started exploring what Kin can do, we recommend begining with the client side where you can start making transactions on the Test Network in as little as 5 steps!

 ### Prerequisites